Military Spouses & Benefits

 The Internal Revenue Service (IRS) offers an Armed Forces' Tax Guide - IRS Publication 3, that answers most commonly asked questions, and summarizes many important military-related tax topics.
 This publication can also be ordered by calling 1-800-TAX-FORM (800-829-3676).

-choice to be treated as if they still lived in their previous state.
+spouses the choice to be treated as if they still lived in their previous state.
+This was a

 TurboTax Military Tax Software is a great tool to help you with tax laws that vary from state to state.
 This FREE product will help you decipher tax laws and filing benefits for selecting the state you file in.